Akina-Aoki/python_course/exercises/exercise_2.md

 - for statements
 - while statements

+This exercise covers lectures 05 in the course.

 ## 0. Check sign (\*)

 Ask the user to input a number and check if this number is **positive**, **negative** or **zero** and print it out.